Bridge End Inn

 The Bridge End Inn is a pub in Ruabon, Wales.
-Located in a former coaching inn, since 2008 is has been operated by the McGivern family and has its own microbrewery.
+Located in a former coaching inn, since 2008 it has been operated by the McGivern family and has its own microbrewery.
 It has received various local and national awards.

 History

 The Bridge End Inn was previously known as the Bricklayers Arms between the 1850s and 1880s, and is a former coaching inn.
 In March 2009, the Bridge End Inn was opened after being closed for six months.
 It incorporates the McGivern microbrewery, who are the family who has operated the pub since 2008.

 It is located not far from Ruabon railway station, has three low-ceiling rooms and a covered outdoor drinking area.
 The beer garden hosts events such as music nights and celebration parties.
 The pub serves eight ales, including a brew from the on-site brewery when it is operating, along with a selection of beers that are generally sourced within 60 miles of the pub.